...

 This week, leaders from around the world are meeting in Morocco.
 They’re part of the International Monetary Fund and World Bank and discuss the world’s economy.
 The economy is still changing because of the pandemic and trade tensions, which are big topics for the meeting.

 Central banks have a problem.
 The Middle East is fighting, and this could cause new inflation pressures.
 The Middle East has big oil producers like Iran and Saudi Arabia and important shipping lanes through the Gulf of Suez.
-Officials at the Federal Reserve (the Fed) have said that high energy prices could risk their plan to ease inflation slowly.
-They also think the U.S. economy will likely avoid a recession unless something unexpected happens.

-Karim Basta, the chief economist at III Capital Management, said that the conflict could raise oil prices and risk both inflation and growth.
+Karim Basta, the chief economist at III Capital Management, said the conflict could raise oil prices and risk inflation and growth.
 This means the Fed has to decide whether higher prices or slower growth are more worrying.

 Officials at the Fed have been watching a recent increase in U.S. Treasury bond yields.
 They’re looking for signs that investors may have pushed financial conditions too far to cool inflation, risking a big economic slowdown.
 If the war between Israel and Hamas makes people more worried about the world’s economy, it could change this trend.
 Money might rush toward U.S. Treasury bonds, which are seen as safe during potential crises.